 Bill McDermott talks about social responsibility and trust

 Bill McDermott is a man who found an interest in business at a time when most of his peers were more focused on getting a driver's license.
 McDermott ran a deli in his late teens.
 After putting himself through school, he spent 17 years at Xerox, becoming the company's youngest corporate officer and division president.
 In 2002, McDermott joined SAP, one of the largest software companies in the world.
 In 2010, McDermott was named SAP's Co-Chief Executive Officer.
 He recently returned from the World Economic Forum in Switzerland.
-McDermott came to Fuqua as part of the Distinguished Speaker Series and Global Week.
+McDermott came to Fuqua as part of the Distinguished Speakers Series and Global Week.
 We asked McDermott about his journey and what advice he has for others in a Fuqua Q and A.

 1. Why is it important to talk to students about what you have learned in your career?

 "The students are the future of our company and every other company.
 These are the future leaders of the world.
 As much as we share what we know, we learn even more by the great questions and the insights from the students.
 We are also trying to keep the company young and change the demographic to build a company that is sustainable, not just for quarters or years, but for decades."

 2. You are recognized as a leader in corporate social responsibility.
 Why did that become such a focus in your career and what do you hope to convey to students about that issue?

 "Why do we do what we do?
 You don't just go to work or lead teams or run companies for the sake of delivering an absolute result.
 The purpose by which you lead, drive change, create innovation, and paint the picture for a brighter future is all about giving something back to people and making a lasting impact in the world.
 You can't do that if you are just focused on commerce itself.
 You also have to be focused on the community and giving back.
 I've always believed that the true measure of a person is not what they take from this world, but what they give to this world."